Dr Nadia Stojanova

 Overview

-Nadia Stojanova is a barrister at the Victorian Bar.
-Nadia’s practice focuses on employment law, industrial relations, regulatory and administrative law.
+Dr Nadia Stojanova is a barrister at the Victorian Bar.
+Nadia’s practice focuses on employment law, industrial relations and regulatory law.

 Nadia has a strong academic background.
-Nadia is an Accredited Advocacy Instructor with The Australian Advocacy Institute and an Honorary (Senior Fellow) within the University of Melbourne in Law.
-She has worked as a coordinator and lecturer at La Trobe University, Deakin University and the University of Melbourne.
-Nadia is preparing to deliver workplace bargaining at the University of Sydney.
-Nadia has been published multiple times in peer-reviewed, scholarly legal journals and is preparing the final draft of her PhD thesis on the legal prevention of workplace bullying.
+Nadia is an Accredited Advocacy Instructor with The Australian Advocacy Institute and a lecturer at the University of Melbourne in Law.
+She has worked as an academic at law schools around Australia.
+Nadia has been published multiple times in peer-reviewed, scholarly legal journals and has completed a PhD thesis on the legal prevention of workplace bullying.

 Prior to coming to the Bar, Nadia developed broad professional experience in employment law and industrial relations.
 Nadia worked in principal, senior and advisory positions across numerous sectors including the legal industry, government, academia, business, the professional services industry and a registered organisation.
 Nadia has worked across organisations including Ernst & Young, the Australian Industry Group, Industrial Relations Victoria in the Victorian Government and the Box Hill Institute Group.